Arizona Wildcats football: All-time record against in-state opponents

-All records accurate as of the conclusion of September 29, 2025.
+All records accurate as of the conclusion of 2025 Season.

 Rivalries

 Arizona State

 The primary rival of the Wildcats is Arizona State.
-Both teams are members of the South Division of the Big 12.
+Both teams are members of the Big 12.
 The annual matchup the two schools is known as the "Duel in the Desert".
 The winner receives the Territorial Cup trophy.
 Originating in 1899, the Wildcats lost the first game by a score of 11–2.
-Arizona leads the series at 51–45–1 through the end of the 2023 season.
-Arizona State currently has a one-game winning streak against Arizona.
+Arizona leads the series at 52–45–1 through the end of the 2025 season.
+Arizona currently has a one-game winning streak against Arizona State.

 New Mexico

 For most of its history, Arizona has had a secondary rival, the New Mexico Lobos.
 The series was intense until the annual matchup was cancelled after Arizona joined the Pac-10 in 1978 and the two schools have met sporadically since then.
 They have met twice in bowl games, with Arizona winning both, as they won the 1997 Insight.com Bowl and the 2015 New Mexico Bowl.
 Arizona leads the head-to-head series at 45–20–3 and won the most recent game played in 2024.
 Both teams are considering a revival of an annual matchup in the near future.